4GeeksAcademy/python-lists-loops-programming-exercises/exercises/13-Filter_list/README.md

 # `13` Filter list

-Another looping function that is available on python is the `filter function`.
+Another looping function that is available on python is the `filter()` function.

 Its main purpose is to remove elements from the original list and return a new list with the result.

-The code on the left is filtering the odd numbers from the allNumbers list.
+The code on the left is filtering the odd numbers from the `allNumbers` list.

-# 📝Instructions
+## 📝Instructions:

-1. Please update the filtering function so it filters all the numbers bigger than 10.
+1. Please update the filtering function so it filters all the numbers bigger than `10`.

+## Expected result:

 ```py
 Expected output: